Top places for the best Christmas in Europe: Top Christmas destinations in Europe with the best European Christmas markets

 The Eternal City always feels festive.
-But in Christmastime Vatican and Rome are some of the top places to spend Christmas in Europe.
+But at Christmastime, the Vatican and Rome are some of the top places to spend Christmas in Europe.

-If you prefer romantic and religious Christmas vibes, then there is no other place like Rome in Christmastime.
+If you prefer romantic and religious Christmas vibes, then there is no other place like Rome at Christmastime.

 Another option for attending the Christmas mess in Rome is Santa Maria Maggiore church, the oldest church in Rome.
 Santa Maria Maggiore church also holds the oldest Nativity Scene in Italy.
 But if you love Gregorian chants, attend Christmas Eve Mass celebrated at the Pantheon with the magnificent Gregorian chanting.

-Don’t forget to visit the Church of Saints Cosma and Damiano with stuning Nativity scene, or attend some of the unforgettable Christmas concerts of classic music in Santa Maria ai Monti church, Chiesa di Sant’Antonio dei Portoghesi, and Sant’Ignazio church.
+Don’t forget to visit the Church of Saints Cosma and Damiano with a stunning Nativity scene, or attend some of the unforgettable Christmas concerts of classic music in Santa Maria ai Monti church, Chiesa di Sant’Antonio dei Portoghesi, and Sant’Ignazio church.

 Although you can buy some roasted chestnuts at street vendors, Rome is more about fine dining than street food.